blairw/shellstarterkit/docs/01-terminal-setup-win.md

 ## Install Cascadia font

-This is a special font made by Microsoft for use with Powerline and Powerlevel10k.
+This is a special "coding" font made by Microsoft that works well with Powerlevel10k.
 Go to https://github.com/microsoft/cascadia-code/releases and download the latest release, then install the fonts.

 Once the fonts are installed, use Windows Terminal to set the font for Ubuntu: